-So, it's time to sell your Nashville home.
-As you get started with the process, one of your your top priorities will naturally be development of curb appeal.
+So, it's time to sell your Nashville home, but you've heard you need to add curb appeal to get the most out of your sale.
 Appearances are everything when it comes to making a first impression, and homes with good curb appeal can sell for more than homes without.
+But, what is curb appeal?
+Simply put, curb appeal is how a home looks from the street or "curb" when potential buyers drive by.

-Improving curb appeal is one of the ways that homeowners can make their home more competitive when they put it up for sale.
-Without curb appeal, a property can take longer to sell and may even sell for less money.
+Improving a home's curb appeal is one of the ways that homeowners can make their home more competitive when they put it up for sale.
+Without it, a property can take longer to sell and may even sell for less money.
 Even if you live in a hot real estate market like Franklin, maintenance and curb appeal can make your home stand out and give you an edge.
 Often the most effective way to boost curb appeal is by performing regular maintenance that many homeowners allow to fall by the wayside.
+Here are some curb appeal ideas to help your home look its best.

 Clean the Home Exterior

-Houses can become dirty over time.
+Houses can become dirty over time, and not cleaning before selling can be a mistake.
 This is especially true in homes with automatic sprinklers, which can kick up mud around the base of the house near the garden beds.
 To return your home to its original beauty, spray down the outside of the house with a strong jet of water from a hose.
 Use a long-handled scrub brush and mild soapy water to scrub the outside of the house, then rinse.
 If the siding has mold or mildew, use a mixture of water and oxygenated bleach to clean the house.
 If you must use chlorinated bleach to clean the house, cover your landscaping with a tarp first.
+Pressure washing pathways or fences may be necessary as well.

 Touch Up Paint